 You need to get my term life insurance policy.
 It’s in the folder in my desk.

-Call the insurance company up and tell them the bad news.
-And then call my work place and do the same thing (I have a life insurance policy at work, too).
+Call the insurance company and tell them the bad news.
+Then, call my work place and do the same thing (I have a life insurance policy at work, too).
 Tell them you’d like to collect the full sum of money.
-I’ve done the math and this amount of money should allow you to do whatever you want to do with your life.
+I’ve done the math and this amount of money should allow you to do whatever you want with your life.

 After you realize your awesome financial situation, make sure to change all the beneficiaries on your estate planning documents to the kids.
 I won’t need to be your beneficiary anymore for obvious reasons.